 I have not received my deregistration confirmation – what now?

 You have asked for a deregistration confirmation to be sent to you BUT you have not received the deregistration confirmation within 2-3 weeks?
 Then you must get in touch with the registration office to which you have sent the letter.
 There may be a problem with your deregistration.
 In this case you must call the registration office.
 There is no way around it.
 Most of them will speak English.
 To find out the telephone number, just google “Bürgeramt + Telefon + city name” or “Meldeamt + Telefon + city name”.
 The central hotline for the Bürgeramt in Berlin is 030 112.

 How do I know that I have successfully deregistered?

 If you have not received a confirmation but would like to find out if your deregistration was successful, just call the registration office to which you have sent your deregistration form.
 They will be able to tell you on the phone whether you’re classified as ‘deregistered’ (abgemeldet).

 3 Easy Steps to deregister in Germany

 1. Fill out the deregistration form on this page.
 Pay 9,90 Euro by credit card or PayPal.

-2. Immediately receive an email with a cover letter, the filled-out deregistration form and empty landlord confirmation form (for your landlord to fill out).
+2. Immediately receive an email with a cover letter and the filled-out deregistration form.

-3. Send these documents and a copy of your passport to your local registration office.
+3. Send the deregistration form and a copy of your passport to your local registration office.
 Done.